 About Pavement Preservation Projects...

-The County plans chip seal projects along almost 27 miles of paved County roads this season.
+The County chip and fog sealed almost 27 miles of paved County roads this season.
 Chip sealing is used as a preventative measure to protect asphalt.
-This year’s projects include County roads in the Burris Lane, Cosnino Road, and North Peak neighborhoods as well as sections of Townsend-Winona Road, Slayton Ranch Road, Lake Mary Road, and Winona Ranch Road.
+This year’s projects included County roads in the Burris Lane, Cosnino Road, and North Peak neighborhoods as well as sections of Townsend-Winona Road, Slayton Ranch Road, Lake Mary Road, and Winona Ranch Road.

 Pavement preservation projects are preventative measures for asphalt that protect and extend the service life of paved County roads.
 These projects are normally done on a given County road every seven years.
 Chip sealing, asphalt overlays and all other County pavement preservation projects are funded by Prop.
 403, the County’s Road Maintenance Sales Tax.